Titanium Level Sponsor

 NREDA is an individual-member, professional organization dedicated exclusively to the advancement of rural development, the development of member proficiency, and achievement of social and human service objectives in rural areas.
 NREDA's membership base is comprised primarily of, but not limited to: Electric Cooperative Related; Telephone Cooperative Related; Economic Development Organizations; Associations; Government Related; or Consultants.

 - Access to membership expertise in a variety of disciplines.

 - Networking through NREDA lets you access a world of experience both in person with other members and online.

 - High-quality educational programs.

-- News and information via the NREDA quarterly e-bulletin, The Rural Developer.
+- News and information via the NREDA monthly newsletter, website and Email blasts, The Rural Developer.

 - Leadership opportunities.

 Regular Membership: Any person employed by an organization defined as a local or regional not-for-profit economic development organization, cooperative rural utility, association, or government agency, educational institutions, and economic development related vendors such as consultants, development companies, real estate services, financial institutions, law firms, accounting firms and site consultants, construction companies, real estate development, and retired employees of said organizations.
 Rural utilities shall be defined as organizations that borrow monies or are eligible to borrow monies from (1) Rural Utility Service, (2) National Rural Utilities Cooperative Finance Corporation, or (3) CoBank.
 The membership shall be in the name of the person as identified on the membership application.